-On public roads, these laws include requiring:
+On public roads, Iowa laws require:

 - The use of headlights during the day.